 When are baptisms held?

-Baptisms are held on Saturdays at 10:30 AM and Sundays at 1:00 PM.
+Baptisms are held on the first and third Saturdays at 10:30 AM and the first and third Sundays at 1:00 PM.
+Please note that baptisms are not held during the Lenten season.

 Will there be a baptismal ceremony for our family individually, or will the ceremony include several children being baptized together?